Guysteeleperkins/Rock-Spock-and-one-poison-Lizard/README.md

 ### Should Have User Stories
 ---

-### 1. User Story: Play Again Option
-**As a user**, I want an easy way to play another round after a match ends, so that I can continue playing without refreshing the page.

-#### Acceptance Criteria:
-- After each round, a “Play Again” button appears.
-- Clicking the button resets the game to the initial selection phase without resetting the total score.

-### 2. User Story: Picture Feedback
+### 1. User Story: Picture Feedback
 **As a user**, I want to see visual feedback when I make my selection, so that I know the game registered my input.

 #### Acceptance Criteria:
 - After selecting an option, a picture represents the choice that has been made.
 - The computer’s choice is also accompanied by visual feedback.

+### 2. User Story: Play Again
+**As a user**, I want an easy way to play another round after a match ends, so that I can continue playing without refreshing the page.

+#### Acceptance Criteria:
+- After each round the buttons automatically reset.
+- After making a choice the buttons return to their original positions ready to play again.

 ### 3. User Story: Pick Player
 **As a user**, I want to be able to pick a character that I can play as from a list of characters.

 #### Acceptance Criteria:
 - The player is able to choose an avatar from a list of characters.

 ---